senzanome75/prompt-expander/README.md

 ---

 ## Please note that, currently, the software has to be slowed down because it requires more than 10,000 tokens per minute...
-I'm working on it :/